ClaretWheel1481/EasyWeather/README.md

 We welcome community users to contribute!
 Feel free to fork this repository, submit Pull Requests, and make suggestions and report bugs through Issues.

 ### Translation
-1. The language files are located in the `/lib/l10n` directory.
+1. The language files are located in the /lib/l10n directory.
-2. You need to duplicate the `app_en.arb` file, then change the file name to the language you want to translate, for example, `app_fr.arb`.
+2. You need to make a copy of `app_en.arb` and change the name of the file to the language you want to translate, e.g. `app_fr.arb`.
-3. Complete the translation of the language files.
+3. Complete the translation of the language file
-4. Run `flutter gen-l10n` in the terminal at the root of your project.
+4. (Mandatory) run `flutter gen-l10n` in the project root directory in a terminal and check if there are any untranslated fields in the terminal output (if there are then check `untranslated.json` and change it)
-5. Push your code and submit a [Pull Request](https://github.com/ClaretWheel1481/EasyWeather/pulls).
+5. Push your code and commit [Pull Request](https://github.com/ClaretWheel1481/EasyWeather/pulls)

 ## Screenshots
 <table>